 Providence, Rhode Island Chapter Director's mission is to get his students outside to learn.

 Tom Bacon is passionate about education.
-He has been teaching children for 24-years and is currently an assistant principal at a local high school in Providence, Rhode Island.
+He spent 24-years as a teacher in Providence, Rhode Island.

 He is also a father and husband.
 Between his family and his responsibilities as an assistant principal, I asked him why he decided to add even more to his plate by forming a Trips for Kids chapter in his area.

 Tom had this to say, "Every child should experience the benefits of cycling and outdoor activity.
 Exercise, fresh air, safety and fun are the primary goals of learning to ride a bike.
 For many of us, growing up cycling made every trip down the driveway, around the block, or with friends an adventure.
 Our world became smaller and we became more aware of our community.”
 Unfortunately, that is not the case for all children today.